What are Variables?

 ✔ Can contain letters, numbers, and underscores.

-✔ Cannot use Python keywords (like if
+✔ Cannot use Python keywords (like if, while, class).

 ❌ Invalid variable names: